Koch Foods

-Koch Foods is a food processor and distributor in Park Ridge, Illinois that as of December 2019 is listed by Forbes magazine as number 125 on the list of the largest private companies in the US.
-As of October 2014, the company had a revenue of $3 billion, and approximately 14,000 employees.
+Koch Foods is a food processor and distributor in Park Ridge, Illinois that as of December 2019 is listed by Forbes magazine as No. 125 on the list of the largest private companies in the U.S. As of October 2014, the company has a revenue of $3 billion and approximately 14,000 employees.
 The company is owned by Joseph Grendys.

 History

 The company was founded in 1973.
-Until 1985, it was a "one-room" chicken processing outfit with 13 employees, primarily conducting de-boning and cutting.
-The company began growing with the addition of feed mills and slaughterhouses.
-Now Koch Foods is an international poultry processor that deals in fresh and frozen offerings.
+Until 1985, it was a "one-room" chicken processing outfit with 13 employees, primarily de-boning and cutting.
+Koch Foods began growing with the addition of feed mills and slaughterhouses.
+Koch is an international poultry processor which deals in fresh and frozen chicken.
 The company does business under the Koch Foods, Antioch Farms, Preferred Foods, and Rogers Royal brands.
-It also has private label products.
-The company is a supplier for Burger King, Kroger and Walmart.
+It has private label products and is a supplier for Burger King, Kroger, and Walmart.

-Despite similarities in the names and the fact that both were founded by men named Fred Koch, Koch Foods has no relation to Koch Industries (founded by Fred C. Koch) or the Koch brothers; their founders are two entirely different people.
+Despite similarities in the names and the fact that both were founded by men named Fred Koch, Koch Foods has no relation to Koch, Inc. (founded by Fred C. Koch) or the Koch brothers; their founders are two different people.